brseixas/backbone-try-out/README.md

 backbone-try-out
 ================

-A simple SPA application with Backbone.
-CRUD operations.
-No Routes.
+A simple CRUD application with Backbone.
+No Routes are used.

 References: